New and Expectant Parents

 The NDSC is here to help educate and empower you to take excellent care of your child.

 The best way to prepare for raising a child with Down syndrome is to anticipate challenges and prepare the best you can.
-Expect frustration, but also expect reward, just like any parent.
+Expect frustration, but also expect rewards, just like any parent.

 Additional information and downloadable resources for new parents are below: